 Ever thought to yourself, where's my nearest waterfall?
+Explore our guide on the best UK waterfall walks.

 Although they often feel like something you just see in either Hollywood films or far-flung countries, the UK has an array of amazing waterfalls with beautiful walks to boot.
 We’ve selected a range of waterfall based trips for a range of different walking abilities, in a variety of different settings.
 From the Highlands of Scotland to Port Talbot in Wales, here are our top 10 waterfall walks in the UK.